-The Lafourche Parish Water District has evaluated subsequent events through the October 16, 2020 the date which the financial statements were available to be issued.
-There are no subsequent events to report.
+The Lafourche Parish Water District has evaluated subsequent events through the October 5, 2021 the date which the financial statements were available to be issued.

 Pandemic - In March 2020, the World Health Organization made the assessment that the outbreak of a novel coronavirus (COVID-19) can be characterized as a pandemic.
 As a result, uncertainties have arisen that had and may have a significant impact on the operating activities of the District.
 The occurrence and extent of such an impact will depend on future developments, including (i) the duration and spread of the virus, (ii) government quarantine measures, (iii) voluntary and precautionary restrictions on travel or meetings, (iv) the effects on the economy overall, all of which are uncertain.